atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 ## :material-certificate: Self Signed Certificates

-There are 2 ways to add self-signed certificates to the default Java truststore: from a single or multiple secrets.
+There are 2 ways to add self-signed certificates to Java truststore: from a single secret or multiple secrets.

 === "From a single secret"
     * Create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/){.external} containing base64-encoded certificate(s).
 Here's an example [kubectl command](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#use-source-files){.external} to create a secret from 2 local files: